 Birthmarks, moles and freckles may also darken.
 Some women develop a dark line down the middle of their stomach.
 These changes will gradually fade after the baby is born, although your nipples may remain a little darker.

 If you sunbathe while you are pregnant, you may find you burn more easily.
 Protect your skin with a high-factor sunscreen and don’t stay in the sun for a long time.
-Find out more about keeping skin safe in the sun.
+Read more about keeping skin safe in the sun.

 Varicose veins are veins that have become swollen.
-The veins in the legs are most commonly affected.
-You can also get varicose veins in the vulva (vaginal opening).
-They usually get better after the birth.
+Leg veins are most commonly affected.
+You can also get varicose veins in the vulva (vaginal opening), although these usually get better after the birth.

 If you have varicose veins you should:

 - try to avoid standing for long periods of time

 - try not to sit with your legs crossed